gudrunhe/secdec/README.md

 distributions must be built inside one of the [manylinux] Docker
 images: this guarantees that the prebuilt libraries and programs will work on a wide range of Linux systems.
-If it wasn't for this requirement, then making a distibution would be as simple as running
+If it wasn't for this requirement, then making a distribution would be as simple as running

     $ make dist